Jollywatt/typst-fletcher/src/layout.typ

 /// Convert from elastic to absolute coordinates, $(u, v) |-> (x, y)$.
 ///
+/// _Elastic coordinates_ are specific to the diagram and adapt to row/column
+/// sizes; _absolute coordinates_ are the final, physical lengths which are
+/// passed to `cetz`.
+///
 /// - grid (dictionary).
 Representation of the grid layout, including:
 ///   - `origin`
 ///   - `centers`